Would you say your current self service support is a source of customer satisfaction?

 As companies deal with supply chain woes and increase in raw materials pricing, self service could be the way forward during difficult times.
 It costs less than having 24/7 live operators on hand, while telling your customers that they aren’t alone.

 Does this seems like the natural way forward for your business?
-The next step is understanding how to successfully implement the tech.
+The next step is understanding how to successfully implement a customer self service strategy.
 Here are the foundational stages to consider.

 Successful Self Service Starts With Strong Knowledge Management